Broadest financial inclusion program in Africa

 World Bank grant of $433 million for NIMC

 Thales has been selected as a supplier for Nigeria's new multi-purpose eID card.
-In this project, Thales is working in cooperation with its local partner Auspoint Limited.
+In this project, Thales is cooperating with its local partner Auspoint Limited.

 The new electronic polycarbonate documents designed by Trüb in Switzerland meet the highest requirements for security and quality.
 The laser-engraved document also integrates built-in visible and invisible security elements.

-Nigeria's new national computerized card is equipped with a microprocessor for the storage of personal and biometric data (fingerprints) of the cardholder as well as keys, certificates and other data for the various eServices and applications.
+Nigeria's new national computerized card is equipped with a microprocessor to store the cardholder's personal and biometric data (fingerprints) and keys, certificates, and other data for the various eServices and applications.

-This ambitious program is aiming at fostering inclusive citizenship, more effective governance, and the creation of a cashless economy, all of which will stimulate economic growth, investment, and trade.
+This ambitious program aims to foster inclusive citizenship, more effective governance, and the creation of a cashless economy, all of which will stimulate economic growth, investment, and trade.

-To know more about the potential benefits of such a program, we published in August 2016 a dossier on the effects of ID technology on society.
+To know more about the potential benefits of such a program, we published a dossier on the effects of ID technology on society.